ipfs-cluster/ipfs-operator/README.md

 To deploy the operator in this repository into the cluster, you can run `hack/run-in-kind.sh` which will build the source code and inject it into the cluster.
-If you make subsequent changes, you will need to re-run `hack/run-in-kind.sh` in order to redeploy local changes.
+If you make subsequent changes, you will need to re-run `hack/run-in-kind.sh` and kill the previous operator manager by running `kubectl delete pod -A -n ipfs-operator-system` in order to redploy the updated image.

+### Testing Local Changes

+If you're developing the operator and would like to test your changes locally, you can do this by running the kuttl end-to-end tests with `make test-e2e` after redploying the operator.